Create a webhook automation

 ## Payload reference

-Use these sections to construct your webhoook's payload.
+Use these sections to construct your webhook's payload.
+The following sections describe the variables available to your payload and show example payloads for common services.
 For details about testing your webhook and its payload, refer to [Troubleshoot your webhook](#troubleshoot-your-webhook).

 ### Payload variables